(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Amines

-Amines contain nitrogen atoms with single bonds to hydrogen and carbon.
+Amines contain nitrogen atoms that are bonded to a single hydrogen atom and a carbon atom.
 Just as there are primary, secondary, and tertiary alcohols, there are primary, secondary, and tertiary amines.
 Ammonia is a special case with no carbon atoms.
 One of the most important properties of amines is that they are basic and are readily protonated to form ammonium cations.
-In the case where nitrogen has four bonds to carbon (which is somewhat unusual in biomolecules), it is called a quaternary ammonium ion.
+In the case where nitrogen has four bonds to carbon (which is somewhat unusual in biomolecules), it is referred to as a quaternary ammonium ion.

 Note: Do not be confused by how the terms ‘primary’, ‘secondary’, and ‘tertiary’ are applied to alcohols and amines – the definitions are different.
 In alcohols, what matters is how many other carbons the alcohol carbon is bonded to, while in amines, what matters is how many carbons the nitrogen is bonded to.